Caribbean Telecommunications Union ICT Week 2025 – Jamaica

 Kingston, Jamaica • 29 September – 3 October 2025

-2. The Week featured major statutory and stakeholder events, including the 31st General Conference of Ministers, 53rd Executive Council Meeting, 23rd Strategic ICT Ministerial Seminar, 11th Caribbean ICT Regulators Forum, ITU/IDB Partner2Connect Session, and the Inaugural CTU Network of Women (CTU-NoW) Leadership Seminar.
+The Week featured major statutory and stakeholder events, including the 31st General Conference of Ministers, 53rd Executive Council Meeting, 23rd Strategic ICT Ministerial Seminar, 11th Caribbean ICT Regulators Forum, the Inaugural CTU Network of Women (CTU-NoW) Leadership Seminar, The Digital Futures Forum – Jamaica, the Universal Postal Service (UPU) Workhop, the Commonwealth Connectivity Agenda’s Legal Reform and Digitalization of Global Trade workshop, and the ITU/IDB Partner2Connect Session.
 Mr. Kurtis Lindqvist, Chief Executive Officer of the Internet Corporation for Assigned Names and Numbers (ICANN) addressed the Opening Ceremony and engaged with the CTU hierarchy at the Joint Meeting of the General Conference and Executive Council.

 ADMISSION OF FRENCH GUIANA AS ASSOCIATE STATE MEMBER